be-hase/kuery-client/docs/observation.md

 Kuery Client supports [Micrometer Observation](https://micrometer.io/).

-If you want to use this feature, please specify the observationRegistry in the builder.
+If you want to use this feature, please specify the `ObservationRegistry` when creating the `KueryClient`.

 ```kotlin
 // e.g. kuery-client-spring-data-r2dbc